 The other mechanism that you might come across

 This is the mechanism that looks justs like the one involving propan-2-ol, and involves the formation of an unstable primary carbocation.

 It is possible that your examiners may still want it.
-As far as I am aware, the only syllabus which I track which still asks this topic is IB, and one of their mark schemes gave the version below.
+As far as I am aware, the only syllabuses which I track which still ask this topic are IB and AQA.
+An old AQA mark scheme gave the version below.
+IB and AQA students need to read the notes that follow.
 If you need to know about this, you need to check what your examiners are currently expecting.

 Note for IB students:

 I contacted IB about this to find out exactly what they wanted, and received a prompt and helpful reply:

 "Although the IB syllabus does not identify different elimination mechanisms (E1 and E2 to give only the most common ones), it is generally assumed that teachers will teach their students the proper mechanism (as you do so) depending of the substrate.
 It is therefore questionable to have published a mark scheme with an E1 mechanism since the E2 mechanism was then the most probable.
 We apologize for the confusion.
 Nevertheless, during the marking process following the little syllabus guidance, examiners did allow the use of any one of the elimination mechanisms and thus, for example, did not penalize the use of an E1 mechanism for the dehydration reaction of a primary substrate/alcohol (this is of course not what we want to see as an answer)."